kartben/thethingsstack-on-azure/README.md

 - The provisioning of your Things Stack instance will take 10-20 minutes.
 I recommend you use this time to go through the [Things Stack documentation](https://thethingsstack.io/getting-started/).

 - Once the deployment is complete, you can access the console of your brand new Things Stack instance at the URL indicated in the "Outputs" section of your deployment.
-It should look something like: `https://ttnv3-myinstance.eastus.cloudapp.azure.com/console`
+It should look something like: `https://ttnv3-myinstance.eastus.cloudapp.azure.com/console`.

+  ![The Things Stack on Azure - Outputs on successful deployment][deployment-output]

+  **Important**: The first time you will open the console, **your browser may complain about an untrusted TLS connection**, which is due to the TLS certificate not being fully created yet.
+Just refresh the browser and all should be back to normal!

 - Enjoy!